 The decision to treat depression depends on how long it has lasted and how much it affects your life.

-You may be treated with a number of medicines during your cancer care.
-Some anticancer medicines may not mix safely with certain antidepressants or with certain foods, herbals, or nutritional supplements.
-It's important to tell your healthcare providers about all the medicines, herbals, and nutritional supplements you are taking, including medicines used as patches on the skin.
-This can help prevent unwanted reactions.
+You may be treated with a number of drugs during your cancer care.
+Some anticancer drugs may not mix safely with certain antidepressants or with certain foods, herbals, or nutritional supplements.
+It's important to tell your health care providers about all the drugs, herbals, and nutritional supplements you are taking, including drugs used as patches on the skin, and any other diseases, conditions, or symptoms you have.
+This can help prevent unwanted reactions with your antidepressant.

 There are different types of antidepressants.

 Most antidepressants help treat depression by changing the levels of chemicals called neurotransmitters in the brain, while some affect cell receptors.
 Nerves use these chemicals to send messages to one another.
 Increasing the amount of these chemicals helps to improve mood.
 The different types of antidepressants act on these chemicals in different ways and have different side effects.

 Several types of antidepressants are used to treat depression:

 - SSRIs (selective serotonin reuptake inhibitors) are drugs that stop serotonin (a substance that nerves use to send messages to one another) from being reabsorbed by the nerve cells that make it.
 This means there is more serotonin for other nerve cells to use.
 SSRIs include citalopram, escitalopram, and fluoxetine.
 SSRIs are commonly used antidepressants in people with cancer and work well to treat depression.